 As I do every single month, I want to encourage you to keep the dialogue open with your financial advisor.
 Talk to them about your current asset allocation.
 Talk to them about what we covered today.
 Make sure that you understand what we’re doing, why we’re doing it, and how it fits into your overall financial plan.

 With that, I hope you’re having a wonderful summer and I’ll be back with you in just about three weeks.
-And as always you’re looking for a second opinion or would like to stress-test your portfolio for the future, fill out the form below or give us a call anytime at 913-393-1000.
+And as always you’re looking for a second opinion or would like to stress-test your portfolio for the future, schedule a complimentary consultation below or give us a call anytime at 913-393-1000.

 Founder & CEO